-Welcome to this web site, which supports and supplements the Poppyland Publishing book A Dictionary of Cromer and Overstrand History.
+Welcome to this web site, which was started to supplement the Poppyland Publishing book A Dictionary of Cromer and Overstrand History and has gone on to have a life of its own.
 In practice, this site focuses on Cromer and Suffield Park; you can click on This is Overstrand to go to our partner site about that village.
 As the book explains, today's Suffield Park was mostly in Overstrand until 1896, so there is a degree of overlap.

 As is natural, much of this site will have the expectation that you already have a copy of the book; if you haven't and you'd like a copy, you can purchase it at local bookshops and museums or by going to the Poppyland Publishing web site.
 As well as A Dictionary of Cromer and Sheringham History you'll also find there a number of other books and DVDs about the area.